FarheenArshad3377/BlockChain/README.md

 # Blockchain Transaction System (MERN)

 **Description**
-A complete **MERN‑stack blockchain project** that simulates secure money transactions and block creation.
-Built with React for the frontend, Node.js + Express for the backend, and MongoDB for decentralized-like storage of transactions and blocks.
+A full-stack **blockchain project** that simulates secure money transactions and block creation.
+Built with React, HTML, CSS, and JavaScript for the frontend, Node.js + Express for the backend, and PostgreSQL for storing transactions and blocks.

 This system allows users to:
 ✔️ Create and validate transactions
 ✔️ Generate new blocks and append them to the blockchain
 ✔️ View transaction history and block data
-✔️ Interact with a user‑friendly frontend interface
+✔️ Interact with a responsive frontend interface

 ## 🧑‍💻 My Role — Contributor

-I contributed to this project by:
+I contributed by:
-- Implementing the **block creation logic**, including hashing and linking blocks
+- Implementing the **block creation logic**, including hashing and chain linking
-- Integrating **money transaction handling** between wallets/accounts
+- Managing **money transactions** between wallets
-- Building RESTful APIs in **Express.js** for transactions and blockchain data
+- Building RESTful APIs in **Express.js** for blockchain data
-- Connecting backend logic with **React frontend** to display real‑time blockchain data
+- Connecting backend with **React frontend** for real-time blockchain visualization
-- Ensuring secure and stable interactions between UI and server
+- Ensuring secure and stable communication between UI and server

 ## 🚀 Tech Stack

-- **Frontend:** React.js, CSS
+- **Frontend:** React, HTML, CSS, JavaScript
 - **Backend:** Node.js, Express.js
-- **Database:** MongoDB
+- **Database:** PostgreSQL
 - **Blockchain Concepts:** Block hashing, chain linking, transaction validation

 ## 📦 Features

 - Add new transactions
 - Create new blocks
 - Maintain an immutable chain of blocks
 - Dynamic UI for transaction and block visualization

-Extend with setup instructions, screenshots, and contribution guide.